List of criminal organizations in DC Comics: Legion of Zoom in other media

 An unrelated Legion of Zoom appears in Batwheels, consisting of the Joker's Jokermobile Prank (voiced by Griffin Burns), Harley Quinn's ATV Jestah (voiced by Alexandra Novelle), the Riddler's helicopter Quizz (voiced by Josey Montana McCoy), the Penguin's boat Ducky (voiced by Ariyan Kassam), Mr. Freeze's snowcrawler Snowy (voiced by Xolo Maridueña), the Batcomputer's rival Badcomputer (voiced by SungWon Cho), and a crash test dummy-esque robot named Crash (voiced by Tom Kenny).

 Les Mille Yeux

 Les Mille Yeux, "The Thousand Eyes", was a major international crime cartel involved in drugs, arms smuggling, and political blackmail.
 The Phantom Lady fought and blinded their Washington, D.C. leader, Edwin Guerrehart.
 Their first appearance was in Action Comics Weekly #636.
 Les Mille Yeux later hired Colonel Computron to kidnap Starman.

 Leviathan

 Leviathan is an organization founded by Talia al Ghul upon leaving her father Ra's al Ghul's League of Assassins.
 Leviathan's liturgy is staunchly anti-capitalist, and seeks to dismantle society and impose itself as the leaders of a new way.
 The organization has served as a threat to Batman Incorporated.

+Littleville Gang

+Creating a tourist attraction for Littleville, the gang of Fisherman, Baron Tyrano, Lamplighter, Strobe, and the Terrible Trio performed mock crimes for entertainment (The Key is also shown but not as part of the gang).